o-william-white/Enset_tGBS/README.md

 ```

 **Table of summarys statistics**
-A full summary on an invididual basis can be found in the supplementaty material
+A full summary on an invididual basis can be found in the supplementary materials.

 |         | raw (M) | trimmomatic (M) | removed by trimmomatic (%) | cutadapt (M)| removed by cutadapt (%) |
 |---------|---------|-----------------|----------------------------|-------------|-------------------------|